WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 ```

 > 🔥 Bonus, use direnv to automatically set settings, echo your git status,
-> activate your environment, or whatever else you need.
+> activate your environment or whatever else you need.

 <!-- ![overview of how I switch and manage tmux sessions](https://images.waylonwalker.com/tmux-navigation-2021-ta-directory.gif "overview") -->
 <video controls muted autoplay playsinline loop=true width="100%">